ALCO RSD-5

 The ALCO RSD-5 is a diesel-electric locomotive rated at 1600 hp, that rode on a pair of three-axle trucks, having a C-C wheel arrangement.

 Basically an upgraded version of the earlier ALCO RSD-4, and used in much the same manner as its four-axle counterpart, the ALCO RS-3, the six-motor design allowed better tractive effort at lower speeds.

 Original owners

 Preserved units

-As of 2015, there are only two of these (unrebuilt) locomotives known to be in existence.
-Ex-CNW #1689, formerly owned by Gary Baloun, is currently in operation at the Illinois Railway Museum and repainted in its original Chicago & North Western colors.
-The other is the former Utah Railway #306, now painted as Nickel Plate Road #324 and formerly owned by Doyle McCormack of the Oregon Rail Heritage Foundation.
-As of September 2022, the locomotive has been repatriated to Utah and is located at the Utah State Railroad Museum awaiting a planned restoration to its Utah Railway colors.
+As of 2024, there are only two unrebuilt RSD-5s known to be in existence.